tiyodev/api-rest-go-v2/README.md

 ### Body

+Before create a new People, we get automaticaly the last ID present in the database.
+We increment this ID by 1 and we initialize URL field with the same value.
+Finaly we use this ID and URL to create the Customer.

 | params name | params value | default value | required |
 | :---------- |:-------------| :--------| :--------|
 | name | string | unknown | false |